CiscoLives/LTRATO-2001/docs/tasks/task3/step4.rst

         5 packets transmitted, 5 packets received, 0.00% packet loss

-    To check this field, we use a regular expression, it extracts packet loss from the ping command's output.
-If the loss rate is less than 20% (to accommodate the potential first ping drop due to ARP resolution) then the test case should pass successfully:
+    To check this field, we use a regular expression, which extracts the packet loss from the ping command's output.
+If the loss rate is less than 20%, then the test case should pass successfully:

     .. code-block:: python
         :emphasize-lines: 1, 4, 7, 10-11